eor/STARDUST/README.md

 * scipy
 * matplotlib

-### Installation
+#### Installation

-Change the following variables in the Makefile (in the src directory) to your liking:
+First, install the dependencies and then change the following variables in the Makefile (in the src directory) to your liking:

 ```bash
 GSL_INCL = -I${HOME}/local/include